gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ### Changes from RFC 6083

-   The DTLS over SCTP solution defined in RFC 6083 had the following
+   The DTLS over SCTP solution defined in RFC 6083 has the following
    limitations:

    * The maximum user message size is 2^14 (16384) bytes, which is a single